 ISOMETRIC™: the ISOMETRIC™ racket head frame shape was created by Yonex in 1980 and introduced as part of their tennis rackets.
 Not until 1992 did the ISOMETRIC™ frame shape debut in a badminton racket.
 Its appearance resembles more of a square or box, which allows for an enlarged sweet spot sweet spot due to the more uniform stringing of the cross and mains of a racket.
 A larger sweet spot is more forgiving for beginners who might not have the best timing on their swings.
 However, it doesn’t offer up to the level of concentrated power that is observed in the conventional oval shaped rackets.
 Isometric rackets boast a 30% larger sweet spot than oval rackets.
 While ISOMETRIC™ rackets are recommended for beginners, this technology has made its way into most of the top of the line advanced rackets on the badminton scene today.
 As such, many top of the sport players are witnessed wielding ISOMETRIC™ rackets.

 We recommend the Isometric racket frame shape primarily because it offers a larger sweet spot for players to play with.
 As a beginner, you are still learning the basics of badminton and may be prone to mishitting.
 A larger sweet spot will allow you to play with more confidence while you build your experience and develop your badminton skills.

 Please note that Isometric racket frame shapes are not meant for just beginners.
 Many advanced players in the current professional circuit are also using rackets with this common racket frame shape.

 Racket Recommendations for Beginners

-Given the 3 key racket attributes to consider as a beginner, we would recommend the following 4 rackets as suitable choices for your starting racket.
+Given the 3 key racket attributes we’ve covered above for a beginner to consider, let’s check out exactly why the following 4 rackets are suitable choices for your starting racket.

 1. Yonex Nanoray 10F